wtLau/R-10/README.md

 - [React-Native](https://facebook.github.io/react-native/) - React Native lets you build mobile apps using only JavaScript
 - [Redux](http://redux.js.org/) - Redux is a predictable state container for JavaScript apps.
 - [Redux-Thunk](https://github.com/gaearon/redux-thunk) - Thunk middleware for Redux.
+- [ExNavigation](https://github.com/expo/ex-navigation#installation) - A route-centric, batteries-included navigation library for Expo and React Native that works seamlessly on Android and iOS.
 - [Visual Studio Code](https://code.visualstudio.com/) - A code editor redefined and optimized for building and debugging modern web and cloud applications.
-- [Moment](https://momentjs.com/) - Parse, validate, manipulate, and display dates and times in JavaScript.
-- [Material-UI](http://www.material-ui.com/#/) - A Set of React Components that Implement Google's Material Design
-- [ExNavigation](https://github.com/expo/ex-navigation#installation) - A route-centric, batteries-included navigation library for Expo and React Native that works seamlessly on Android and iOS.
+- [React-Native-Vector-Icons](https://github.com/oblador/react-native-vector-icons) - Customizable Icons for React Native with support for NavBar/TabBar/ToolbarAndroid, image source and full styling.

 ## Developed By